cert-orangecyberdefense/datalake2sentinel/README.md

 * Rename the file `.env.default` to `.env` and replace the environment variables with yours.
 This file is use to define all the credentials for **Datalake API** and **Azure**.

 ### Usage
+After the prerequisites are all setup, you can launch **datalake2sentinel** connector using two methods:

-Execute the command `make run` to install all the dependencies and launch the integration.
+* Execute the command `make run` to install all the dependencies and launch the integration directly using **Python**.
+* Or execute only one of the commands `make run_docker` or `docker build . -t datalake2sentinel && docker run datalake2sentinel` to run the connector in a docker container.